Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Introduction

 Studying dwarf galaxies is important to comprehend the formation and evolution of NSCs.
-However, only few observing programs using high spatial resolution imaging exist, and most of them focused galaxy clusters.
+However, only a few observing programs using high spatial resolution imaging exist; most of them focus on galaxy clusters.
 The sample of 2210 dwarf galaxies identified in the Mass Assembly of early-Type GaLAxies with their fine Structures (MATLAS) survey offers large statistics beyond the LV, up to a distance of about 45 Mpc, and outside the environment of galaxy clusters \citep{Habas2020}.
-A photometric study based on the MATLAS deep images from the Canada-France-Hawaii telescope (CFHT) was already undertaken on this sample, unveiling 507 nucleated dwarfs \citep{Poulain2021}. \emph{HST} observations were conducted for 79 dwarf and ultra-diffuse galaxies (UDGs) from the MATLAS survey \citep{Marleau2024}, 41 of them being nucleated.
+A photometric study based on the MATLAS deep images from the Canada-France-Hawaii telescope (CFHT) was already undertaken on this sample, and revealed 507 nucleated dwarfs \citep{Poulain2021}.
+HST observations were conducted for 79 dwarf and ultra-diffuse galaxies (UDGs) from the MATLAS survey \citep{Marleau2024}, 41 of which were nucleated.
 UDGs are defined as dwarf galaxies with an unusually large effective radius and low central surface brightness, typically R$_{\rm e}$>1.5\,kpc and $\mu_{0,\rm gal}$>24\,mag/arcsec$^{2}$, respectively \citep{vanDokkum2015}.
-Designed to characterize their GC populations, these high resolution observations marginally resolve the nuclear region of the galaxies and allow for a more detailed study of the NSCs than previously performed in \citet{Poulain2021}.
+Designed to characterize their GC populations, these high-resolution observations marginally resolve the nuclear region of the galaxies and allow a more detailed study of the NSCs than previously performed in \citet{Poulain2021}.
 A first paper on the NSCs by \citet{Poulain2025} focused on the detection of multiple star clusters and stellar tidal tails in a handful of dwarfs.
-The observed tidal tails were successfully reproduced in N-body simulations, and suggest that they are produced by ongoing star clusters mergers.
+The observed tidal tails were successfully reproduced in N-body simulations, and suggest that they are produced by ongoing star cluster mergers.
 In this paper we derive the NSCs photometric and structural properties in the 41 dwarf galaxies and UDGs, and discuss their possible formation and evolution pathways.